Pfizer bets on gene therapy as technology comes of age

 The U.S. drugmaker said on Monday it was establishing a gene therapy platform to study potential treatments, led by a top UK expert, and had struck a deal with privately owned U.S. biotech firm Spark Therapeutics to develop a treatment for haemophilia.

-The Spark program is expected to enter early-stage clinical trials for haemophilia B in the first half of 2015.
-Spark will be responsible for the early Phase I/II tests, with Pfizer taking over late-stage studies, any regulatory approvals and potential commercialization.
+The Spark programme is expected to enter early-stage clinical trials for haemophilia B in the first half of 2015.
+Spark will be responsible for the early Phase I/II tests, with Pfizer taking over late-stage studies, any regulatory approvals and potential commercialisation.

 Spark will get $20 million upfront and be eligible for additional payments based on product success worth up to $260 million.